ivarsaris/PoolDrillz-MS2/README.md

 * A user can cancel making changes to an exercise.
 The exercise stays in the database with its original values.
 * A user can delete an exercise.
 Before it's deleted, the user will see a pop up in which he has to confirm deleting this exercise.

+I found it was easy to submit wrong information in the add exercise form.
+I implemented some defensive design in order to avoid this as much as possible.
+For example, I added a date picker, so the date format is always correct.
+This also ensures that the real latest added exercise is displayed on the statistics page.
+When a user enters a name that's less than 3 or more than 30 characters, the add exercise page is reloaded with a warning message.
+The same goes if the user doesn't add a description, dificulty level, or skill type.

+When a user clicks the delete button on the editexercise page, a pop up appears asking the user to confirm the deleting of the exercise.
+I did this to ensure no exercises are deleted by accident.

+When a user filters the exercises by a skill type which has no exercises in the database, an empty exercises page returned.
+I made sure when this happens, the exercises page is reloaded and a message is displayed stating there are no exercises of this type in the database.

+When a user submitted a new exercise or made changes to an exising one, no feedback was gived.
+I added a feedback message so the user knows if an exercise was succesfully submitted or edited.

+### Responsiveness

+I have used Chrome developer tools during the whole process of building the application.
+This to make sure the applications is responsive to all screen sizes and devices types.
+I have also run the application through https://responsivedesignchecker.com/ and checked many different devices.
+This to make sure the application looks good on all of them.
+I ensured the application looks good on all devices from 320px width(smallest mobile device) and up.
+I also tested the application responsiveness manually on the following devices:

+**Mobile** - Honor 10, Iphone 4, 7, and 10, and Samsung galaxy s9

+**Tablet** - Ipad pro

+**Desktop** - Lenovo 14 inch laptop, HP 15.6 inch laptop, and a 27 inch monitor

+### User interaction

 ### Browser compatibility

 I ran the application in several browsers to make sure it's compatible with the most common ones.
 The application runs